chiefy/ffplayout-updater/README.md

 ### `update_info`

-Update's media info on the screen with `current` and `next`, font attributes are hard-coded in the script.
+Updates media info on the screen from `current` and `next`, font attributes are hard-coded in the script.

 ## Todo